chittaranjan/ProblemSolving/README.md

-# ProblemSolvingWithScaler
+# ProblemSolvingWith
-This repository will contain solution to all the problems, solved in Scaler class
+This repository will contain solution to interview coding problems